raulgomhern/olympicflamequest/README.md

 ## Acknowledgment

 Thanks to all the staff from the Europeana Foundation for helping me to create this educational resource in the framework of the [Europeana Sport Campaign](https://pro.europeana.eu/page/europeana-sport) in the processes of script checking, voice recording, code checking, time planning and dissemination of the project.

+Thanks to the following cultural institutions and Europeana aggregators for the content provided and the permission given to make possible the current educational resource:

+* CNRS-LARHRA
+* Music Library of Greece of The Friends of Music Society
+* University of Bologna
+* Hellenic Literary and Historical Archive (ELIA) - National Bank Educational Foundation (MIET).
+* The Archaeological Society at Athens
+* Hellenic Olympic Committee
+* Museum of Modern Olympic Games
+* American School of Classical Studies at Athens
+* Arbejdermuseet & ABA
+* Stadtgeschichtliches Museum Leipzig
+* Deutsche Fotothek
+* Sportimonium vzw
+* Netherlands Institute for Sound and Vision
+* EUscreen
+* TV3 Televisió de Catalunya (TVC)
+* National Library of Scotland
+* EFG - The European Film Gateway